 Class Location: Baldy View ROP Career Training Center - 1501 S. Bon View Ave., Ontario, CA 91761

-Class Dates: TBD
+Class Dates: CLOSED

 Class Days and Times: MTWTHF, 3 pm - 10 pmPLEASE CLICK HERE TO READ AN IMPORTANT MESSAGE FROM THE CALFIORNIA STATE BOARD OF PHARMACY PRIOR TO ENROLLING IN ANY PHARMACY TECHNICIAN COURSEPlease follow the links below for more information about our Pharmacy Technician course: